airbytehq/airbyte/docs/snowflake-native-apps/linkedin-ads.md

 ```

 > **Note**
-> As of 2023-09-13, the [Snowflake documentation](https://docs.snowflake.com/en/sql-reference/sql/create-network-rule) mentions this is a preview feature and that it is `available to all accounts on AWS` which might restrict the number of users able to use the connector.
+> As of 2023-09-13, the [Snowflake documentation](https://docs.snowflake.com/en/sql-reference/sql/create-external-access-integration) mentions that direct external access is a preview feature and that it is `available to all accounts on AWS` which might restrict the number of users able to use the connector.

-4. Once we have access, we need authorization/authentication.
+4. Once we have external access configured, we need define our authorization/authentication.
 Provide the credentials to the app as such:
 ```
-CREATE OR REPLACE SECRET integration_tests_linkedin_oauth TYPE = GENERIC_STRING
+CREATE OR REPLACE SECRET integration_linkedin_ads_oauth TYPE = GENERIC_STRING
   SECRET_STRING = '{
     "auth_method": "oAuth2.0",